kylephillips/wp-nested-pages/readme.txt

 7. The Nested Pages interface can be enabled on a per-post-type basis, with customizable options for each type.

 == Changelog ==

+= 1.5.2 =
+* Fixed bug when upgrading in an install with sync disabled.

 = 1.5.1 =
 * Bug fix where hidden nav items in the nested view were deleting nav items from other menus.